alexpdraper/adventure-book/_characters/kaden.md

           This feature has no effect on undead and constructs.
         charges: 55
+      # - title: Fighting Style (Great Weapon Fighting)
+      #   description: |
+      #     When you roll a 1 or 2 on a damage die for an attack you make with a melee weapon that you are wielding with two hands, you can reroll the die and must use the new roll.
+The weapon must have the two-handed or versatile property for you to gain this benefit.
       - title: Fighting Style (Defense)
         description: |
           While you are wearing armor, you gain a +1 bonus to AC.